 - Edukemy stands out in curating a list of reading material (Famous Book Summaries/Excerpts and Philosophies of Famous Personalities) which we publish and regularly update along with our essay programs.
 There is additional material where quotes, examples, and case studies are provided for important essay themes.

-- Edukemy’s Essay Test Series can help you in developing a regular practice routine and improve your writing style through detailed and personalized feedback.
+- Edukemy’s Essay Test Series can help you develop a regular practice routine and improve your writing style through detailed and personalized feedback.